 With an understanding that you—the self-published author—want to make the most from each sale of your book, we have to take a moment to talk about the retail giant Amazon.

 There’s a misconception about Amazon in the self-publishing world.
-Many authors see Amazon as a boon for making their books available to the huge concentration of buyers who visit the site every day.
+Many authors see Amazon as a boon for making their books available (and making money) to the huge concentration of buyers who visit the site every day.
 But while Amazon makes books easy to buy, their publishing division (now exclusively Kindle Direct, as CreateSpace has been shuttered) is less a means to publish and more an avenue to get on Amazon.

 Are those two things really different?
 For a lot of authors, the answer is no. Being published means being for sale on Amazon.